Ask Me Anything—a better alternative to guest lectures

 How do you create participation-rich sessions that foster connection?
 That’s what my book The Power of Participation is all about!
 The book:

-• Explains why the health and survival of any conference increasingly requires that we integrate participation into meeting sessions;
+• Explains why the health and survival of any conference increasingly require that we integrate participation into meeting sessions;

 • Provides comprehensive practical information on how to create an event environment where connection thrives; and